200 Hour Yoga SchoolWith Janell Hartman, ERYT 500+ Apply now »

 Twist Yoga School accepts scholarship applications in an effort to create more inclusivity in yoga.
-Currently, we offer between 10 – 70% tuition relief to curious and committed students whom:
+Currently, we offer one 25% & one 50% tuition relief to curious and committed students whom:

 - Identify as marginalized and faces systemic economic, political, social and cultural barriers, many of them embedded in local laws and social norms.
 Marginalized communities often include, but are not limited to: rural populations, person with disabilities, refugees, immigrants, BIPOC, indigenous populations, ethnic minorities, members of LGBTQ+ community.